 .
 The certificate must be completed in its entirety, and retained by the seller.
 A blank certificate is available on the department of revenue's (department) web site at dor.wa.gov

 The seller should not accept an exemption certificate if the seller becomes aware of any information prior to the completion of the sale that is inconsistent with the buyer's claim of residency, such as a Washington address on a credit application.

 The exemptions provided by RCW 82.08.0266

-and 82.08.02665 apply only to sales of watercraft.
+apply only to sales of watercraft.
 For the purposes of these exemptions, the term "watercraft" includes component parts which are installed in or on the watercraft prior to delivery to and acceptance by the buyer, but only when these parts are sold by the seller of the watercraft.
 "Component part" means tangible personal property which is attached to and used as an integral part of the operation of the watercraft, even if the item is not required mechanically for the operation of the watercraft.
-Component parts include, but are not necessarily limited to, motors, navigational equipment, radios, depthfinders, and winches, whether themselves permanently attached to the watercraft or held by brackets which are permanently attached.
+Component parts include, but are not necessarily limited to, motors, navigational equipment, radios, depthfinders, and winches, whether they are permanently attached to the watercraft or held by brackets which are permanently attached.
 If held by brackets, the brackets must be permanently attached to the watercraft in a definite and secure manner.